2012–2013 Cypriot financial crisis: Local reaction

 A number of protests took place on 12 December.
 Members of large families protested outside the House of Representatives against cuts in the benefits given by the state to support large families.
 Protesters threw eggs and stones at the main entrance of the House, and a number of protesters tried to enter the building, but were blocked by the police force that arrived to handle the protest.
 It was reported that a woman fainted during the incidents.
 The protesters shouted for the Representatives to come out but no response was given.

 The protesters were joined by members of KISOA (Cypriot Confederation of Organisations of the Disabled, Κυπριακή Συνομοσπονδία Οργανώσεων Αναπήρων), who marched from the Ministry of Finance to the House of Representatives to protest against cuts in benefits for people with disabilities.
 Later in the day members of public school teachers' trade unions protested outside the Ministry of Finance against the cuts in education spending which could result in the firing of teachers.
 The unions staged another protest the next day near the House of Representatives.

 Haravgi, a far left-wing newspaper, reported that just before bank deposits were blocked, a number of companies belonging to the family of President Anastasiades have transferred over $21m outside of Cyprus.
 Anastasiades has denied these allegations.
 Also a number of loans issued to members of political parties or public administration officers were fully or partially written off.

 Non-EU bank depositors

 Non-resident investors who held deposits prior to 15 March 2013 when the plan to impose losses on savers was first formulated, and who lost at least €3,000,000, would be eligible to apply for Cypriot citizenship.
-Cyprus's existing "citizenship by investment" program would be revised to reduce the required amount from €10,000,000 to €3,000,000 euros.
+Cyprus's existing "citizenship by investment" program would be revised to reduce the required amount from €10,000,000 to €3,000,000.
 "These decisions will be deployed in a fast-track manner", President Anastasiades said in an address to Russian business people in the port city of Limassol in 2013.
 Other measures were also under consideration, he said, including offering tax incentives for existing or new companies doing business in Cyprus.